Heart Pond (Massachusetts)

-Heart Pond (also known as Hart Pond, Baptist Pond or Baptist lake) is a great pond located in the southwestern corner of Chelmsford, Massachusetts.
-The pond borders the town of Westford, Massachusetts.
-The pond has a surface area of 91 acres and a maximum depth of 20 ft.
-The pond is a warm water fishery and is a popular fishing spot in the town containing, Largemouth bass, Black Bullhead, Chain Pickerel, White and Yellow perch as well as Sunfish.
+Heart Pond (also known as Hart Pond, Baptist Pond or Baptist lake) is a great pond in the southwestern corner of Chelmsford, Massachusetts.
+The pond borders the town of Westford, Massachusetts, and has a surface area of 91 acres and a maximum depth of 20 feet.
+The pond is a warm-water fishery and is a popular fishing-spot in the town, containing Largemouth bass, Black Bullhead, Bluegill, Chain Pickerel, White and Yellow perch, and Sunfish.

 Formation

 Heart Pond is a large kettle pond, meaning it was formed by retreating glaciers or draining floodwaters.
 The pond has a surface area of 91 acres and a maximum depth of 20 ft.
 It is primarily fed by Pond Brook.

 Swimming

-The beach is available for swimmers from dusk to dawn, along with on-duty lifeguards from the last Saturday in June through Labor Day, September 4th.
+The beach is available for swimmers from dusk to dawn.
+There are no lifeguards.

 Ice harvesting

 In the 1800s and early 1900s, the lake was used by the Daniel Gage Ice Company for harvesting ice.